 - Pomodoro Technique – Wikipedia

-- Hard Stuff first – blog by Learning How to Learn
+- Hard Stuff first – Learning How to Learn

-- Expertise, Meditate, Converse – Stydu on mindfulness and regional increase of gray matter density
+- Expertise, Meditate, Converse – Study on mindfulness and regional increase of gray matter density

 - Take Fun Seriously – says Edutopia

 - Space Your Studies – A study on the psychology of spaced learning